The Real Truth Behind Tallow Brands

 Why it Happens: Aging reduces sebum production and weakens the skin’s lipid barrier, leading to dryness, fine lines, and decreased resilience.

-How Tallow Helps: Tallow replenishes depleted lipids with skin-identical fatty acids, helping maintain elasticity, moisture retention, and overall skin function –without irritation.
+How Tallow Helps: Tallow replenishes depleted lipids with skin-identical fatty acids.
+Tallow helps maintain elasticity, moisture retention, and overall skin function, without concern for irritation.

 Dryness